muzixing/can-framework/draft-ietf-cats-framework.md

  : A functional entity that is responsible for collecting service capabilities and status, and for reporting them to a CATS Path Selector (C-PS).
 See {{sec-csma}}.

 CATS Network Metric Agent (C-NMA):
  : A functional entity that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.
 See {{sec-cnma}}.

 CATS Traffic Classifier (C-TC):
- : A functional entity that is responsible for determining which packets belong to a traffic flow for a particular service request.
+ : A functional entity that is responsible for determining which packets belong to a traffic flow for a specific service request.
 It is also responsible for forwarding such packets along a C-PS computed path that leads to the relevant service contact instance.
 See {{sec-ctc}}.

 # CATS Framework and Components {#Framework-and-concepts}

 ## Assumptions

-CATS assumes that there are multiple service instances running on different service sites, and which provide a given service that is represented by the same service identifier (see {{cats-ids}}).
+CATS assumes that there are multiple service instances running on different service sites, which provide a given service that is represented by the same service identifier (see {{cats-ids}}).
 However, CATS does not make any assumption about these instances other than they are reachable via one or multiple service contact instances.

 ## CATS Identifiers {#cats-ids}